fabidick22/detect-changes-action/README.md

 Action to get paths and files changed in a Pull Request event and use these for [GitHub Actions matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs).

-NOTE: this repository started out as a fork of `fabidick22/detect-changes-action` but ended up copying a lot of code from `jitterbit/get-changed-files` over time.
+NOTE: This repository uses lot of the code from the [jitterbit/get-changed-files](https://github.com/jitterbit/get-changed-files) repository.

 ## Available Features
 - Get list of directories changed in a PR